healthchecks/healthchecks/templates/docs/badges.md

 By default, SITE_NAME displays badge URLs that only report the **up** and **down** states (and treat **late** as **up**).
-Using the "Badge states" button, you can switch to alternate URLs that report all three states.
+Using the "Badge states" radio buttons, you can switch to alternate URLs that report all three states.

 ## Badge Formats